-Full arsenal of voice and instrument-enhancing effects includes 16 Lexicon reverbs, seven delays, genuine DBX compression, de-essing, and modulated effects that will make any performance sound better.
+Full arsenal of voice and instrument-enhancing effects has 16 Lexicon reverbs, seven delays, genuine DBX compression, de-essing, and modulated effects that will make any performance sound better.

 Lexicon designed the MX300 to be ultra-easy-to use in demanding live sound situations.
 Once a program has been selected, you have instant access to three parameter knobs - instead of having to page through extra menus.
 You can program a whole night of presets, and dial them up quickly with the dedicated program select knob and bright LED display.
 Like every product that Lexicon makes, the MX300 is designed to withstand years of jarring, jostling, load-ins, load-outs, brownouts and power surges.
 It's simply the most live reverb ever offered at this price.

 Stereo routing provides a single stereo effect path for Left and Right signals.
-This routing removes one of the effect modules for users requiring a streamlined signal path with only a single effect for their needs - but taking advantage of all of the MX300's processing horsepower.
+This routing removes one of the effect modules for you requiring a streamlined signal path with only a single effect for your needs - but taking advantage of all of the MX300's processing horsepower.